Hiking Beyond Mt. Crested Butte and West Maroon Pass

 Note that this trail, although easy to see when you reach the junction, is not marked on any maps.
 Common sense navigation skills and an early start are necessary if you want to reach the summit before afternoon thunderstorms hit.

-Want Free Maps and More Hikes?
+Want More Hikes?

 Be sure to check out this site’s hiking guide too.
 It has lots of great options for easy, medium, and strenuous hikes around Gunnison and Crested Butte.